Visibility Audit for Business Owners

 Simon Sinek famously spoke about companies being connected to their deeper purpose as understanding their ‘why’.

-If you don’t why you’re doing what you’re doing (your deeper purpose) and the manner in which you want to do it (your values), you’re like a balloon with no string attached.
+If you don’t know why you’re doing what you’re doing (your deeper purpose) and the manner in which you want to do it (your values), you’re like a balloon with no string attached.
 You’ll easily fly out of someone’s hand and float along with the breeze to who knows what destination.

 For a while you might enjoy the ride but eventually you’ll find that actually, as a human being you’re here not just to enjoy the ride, you’re also here to direct the ride.